ergo-services/docs.ergo.services/README.md

 This page offers a overview of best-practice suggestions for contributing documentation.
 We strongly recommend reviewing this page before contributing to the Ergo Framework documentation.

-If you have found a mistake or a mispring in the documentation please report it at https://github.com/ergo-services/docs/issues
+If you have found a mistake or a misprint in the documentation please report it at https://github.com/ergo-services/docs/issues

 ### Contribution guidelines